 Fundraising and sponsorship

-It was set up by the Mum of a client of the firm, Christine Singleton whose eldest, Will, is profoundly disabled and the inspiration behind Skiggle - read more here.
+It was set up by the mum of a client of the firm, Christine Singleton whose eldest, James, is profoundly disabled and is the inspiration behind Skiggle - read more here.

 For the last few years our employees have chosen to support two local charities, both of whom do work with homelessness in the area, and which are supported by two members of the firm on a personal basis.
 Funds raised and volunteering time is split between the two charities, Salford Loaves and Fishes and Coffee4Craig.